Sunday, 18 May 2008

 Then I saw the Elm tree with round penny like wings holding a small seed in the middle, in the next picture.
 Though on the tree the seeds are bunched together like piles of pennies and it is not easy to make out the form of individual seed.

-And Finally these rounded beans like seeds that look like jhumkas, women's ear-rings.
+And Finally these rounded beans like seeds that look like jhumkas, rounded-bean like seeds that look like women's ear-rings.
 I don't know the name of this tree.

 Then it was the turn of the roses.
 There were so many of them in the garden that we passed.
 Some of the housewives, going about their daily business of dusting and beating the carpets with sticks, looked at me with a suspicion as I tried to get a good angle to click their roses, but they were quickly mollified by the sight of Brando, who can look nice, cuddly and angelic when he is not busy barking at any rival dogs.
-So here are some of the roses I saw this morning.
+There are already too many pictures on this post, so I am sparing you my roses-pics today.

 Disgusted dog